A one-stop natural solution to finally sort out all your bug problems …

 Repels: Mosquitoes, gnats, fruit flies, lice, spiders, ants, bed bugs, ticks and moths

-A must-have multipurpose oil for your first aid kit, lavender is the go-to child safe essential oil - as a repellent and for bug bites - for your baby or toddler.
+A must-have multipurpose oil for your first aid kit, lavender is the go-to kid safe essential oil - as an insect repellent and for bug bites - for your baby or toddler.
 Well-known as one of the gentlest oils, lavender can be applied direct to any insect bite, unlike most essential oils.
 Lavender can help reduce the redness, itching, and irritation, and may speed up healing and recovery.
-It can be especially helpful for spider bites, fire ant bites, and bee stings.
+While it can soothe pretty much any itchy bug bite (mosquitoes included), it can be especially helpful for spider bites, fire ant bites, and bee stings.

-Lavender also keeps you safely protected from mosquitos and other bug bites (they hate the smell), particularly important if you have little ones.
+Lavender is also a highly effective insect repellent that keeps you and your family safely protected from mosquitos and other bug bites (they hate the smell), particularly important if you have little ones.
 Lavender oil contains up to 25% linalool, a powerful active that has a similar effect on mosquitos as DEET.